 ...that hundreds of people actually died (immediately) from breathing it?
 That was sulfur dioxide, along with a few of its friends.

 ...not only did people get sick from respiratory-type things and have to be hospitalized because of the "killer fog", and not only did they die that month because their hearts and lungs couldn't cope, but more than four thousand people died unexpectedly that year.

 Coincidence?
 Or did "the fog" weaken their systems to the point of failure?

 Guess we'll never know.

 Sulfur dioxide seems to be a big asthma trigger for kids -- more so than for adults.

 High levels of particulates are associated with larger numbers of deaths among the elderly; their hearts and lungs fail.

-Children also suffer when the particle concentration is high:
+Children also suffer health problems from air pollution when the particle concentration is high: